 Discover requires borrowers to have a FICO credit score of at least 620 to qualify for a loan.
 There’s also a maximum debt-to-income ratio — your monthly debt payments divided by your monthly gross income — of 43 percent.

-Between your first mortgage and a Discover home equity loan, you can have a combined loan-to-value ratio of up to 95 percent.
+Between your first mortgage and a Discover home equity loan, you can have a combined loan-to-value ratio of up to 90 percent.
 There are no minimum assets needed to close on the loan.

-How to apply
+How to get started

-You can apply for a Discover home equity loan online or by calling (855) 361-3435.
+You can apply for a Discover home equity loan online or by calling 855-361-3435.
 To get started, you’ll need to provide information about yourself and your property.
 You’ll also share how much you want to borrow and the purpose of the loan.

-You’ll also need to provide your date of birth and Social Security number to verify your identity.
+You’ll need to provide your date of birth and Social Security number to verify your identity.
 Once you submit your application, you may get prequalified for multiple loan options within a few minutes.
 After that, you can upload documents, provide additional information and electronically sign documents online.

 If you’re applying online and have questions, you can call and speak with a personal banker, who can help.

-Before you accept a loan with Discover, however, shop around and compare loan terms with other lenders to ensure you get the best deal available.
+Before you accept a loan with Discover, however, shop around and compare loan terms with other lenders to ensure that you get the best deal available.

-How Bankrate Rates Discover
+How Bankrate rates Discover

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.